Newton's Corpuscular Model of Light & Huygens' Wave Model of Light

 This is part of the HSC Physics course under the topic Wave Model of Light.

 - analyse the experimental evidence that supported the models of light that were proposed by Newton and Huygens (ACSPH050, ACSPH118, ACSPH123)

 At an early age, Newton has always been interested in the theory of light.

-He proposed that the propagation of light is caused by the rectilinear motion of light particles – light corpuscles.
-These light particles travel at a finite speed and their interaction with the external environment e.g. rigid surfaces, walls and human eye, obeys Newtonian physics.
+Newton's model of light proposes that propagation of light is caused by the rectilinear motion of light particles which he termed light corpuscles.
+These light particles travel at a finite speed and their interactions with the external environment e.g. rigid surfaces, walls and human eye, obey Newtonian physics.

 Newton thought light cannot be a wave primarily because it did not show diffraction characteristics like sound.
 He argued that if light is a wave, we would be able to see light when a physical barrier is placed in front of the source, analogous to how sound travels around a physical barrier to reach our ears.